The last month of the summer,

 Daylight

-In Seville, the average length of the day in August is 13.6h.
+The average length of the day in August in Seville,

 Sunshine

-In August, the average sunshine in Seville, Spain, is 10.6h.
+The average sunshine in August in Seville is 10.6h.

 UV index

-June through August, with an average maximum UV index of 9, are months with the highest UV index in Seville.
-A UV Index of 8 to 10 symbolizes a very high health risk from unsafe exposure to the UV radiation for average individuals.
+June through August, with an average maximum UV index of 9, are months with the highest UV index.
+A UV Index estimate of 8 to 10 represents a very high health vulnerability from exposure to the Sun's UV rays for average individuals.

-Note: In August, the average maximum UV index of 9 translate into the following recommendations:
+Note: A typical high UV index of 9 in August suggests the following recommendations: